Projects

 • Shirley, Rebekah

-For the Human Needs Project full website, click on: http://www.humanneedsproject.org Professor Kammen, serves as the CTO of the Human Needs Project, highlighted how the Kibera Town Center Project provides basic services (water, toilets, showers, laundry) and empowerment services (business skills training, micro-credit, WiFi cafe, health kiosk, green marketplace) to over 800 people per day.
-These […]
+For the Human Needs Project full website, click on: http://www.humanneedsproject.org Professor Kammen, serves as the CTO of the Human Needs Project, highlighted how the Kibera Town Center Project provides basic services (water, toilets, showers, laundry) and empowerment services (business skills training, micro-credit, WiFi cafe, health kiosk, green marketplace) to over 800 people per day. […]

 Project Members: